Swan Lake: Petipa–Ivanov–Drigo revival of 1895

-In February 1894 two memorial concerts organised by Ivan Vsevolozhsky were held in honour of Tchaikovsky.
-The programme included the second act of Swan Lake, staged by Lev Ivanov, Second Ballet-master of the Imperial Ballet.
-Attendance proved lower than expected, owing partly to the mixed character of the programme and the unusually high ticket prices, and the theatre was left half empty.
-Nevertheless, Ivanov’s choreography for Swan Lake was met with unanimous critical acclaim, and the performance itself was warmly received by those in attendance.
+In February 1894, two memorial concerts planned by Vsevolozhsky were given in honor of Tchaikovsky.
+The production included the second act of Swan Lake, choreographed by Lev Ivanov, Second Balletmaster to the Imperial Ballet.
+The turnout for the revival concert was not as great as anticipated due to the mixed program as well as higher-than-usual ticket prices, leaving the theater hall half-empty.
+Despite the small audience, Ivanov's choreography for the memorial concert was unanimously praised by critics, and audiences received the concert with praise.

-The revival of Swan Lake was conceived as the benefit performance for Pierina Legnani during the 1894–1895 season.
-The death of Tsar Alexander III on 1 November 1894, however, led to a period of official mourning during which all rehearsals and ballet performances were suspended.
-This hiatus allowed full attention to be devoted to preparations for the major revival of Swan Lake.
-The production was a collaboration between Lev Ivanov and Marius Petipa: Ivanov retained his choreography for the second act and created the fourth, while Petipa was responsible for staging the first and third acts.
+The revival of Swan Lake was planned for Pierina Legnani's benefit performance in the 1894–1895 season.
+The death of Tsar Alexander III on 1 November 1894 and the ensuing period of official mourning brought all ballet performances and rehearsals to a close for some time, and as a result all efforts could be concentrated on the pre-production of the full revival of Swan Lake.
+Ivanov and Petipa collaborated on the production, with Ivanov retaining his dances for the second act while choreographing the fourth, with Petipa staging the first and third acts.

-Modest Tchaikovsky was entrusted with revising the ballet’s libretto.
-His alterations included transforming Odette from a supernatural swan-maiden into a mortal woman placed under a curse, recasting the antagonist from Odette’s stepmother to the sorcerer von Rothbart, and reshaping the conclusion.
-In the revised ending, Odette chooses to drown herself, with Prince Siegfried electing to share her fate rather than live without her; their spirits are then reunited in an apotheosis.
-In addition to these narrative changes, the structure of the ballet was altered from four acts to three, with the original second act becoming the second scene of the first act.
+Modest Tchaikovsky was called upon to make changes to the ballet's libretto, including the character of Odette changing from a fairy swan-maiden into a cursed mortal woman, the ballet's villain changing from Odette's stepmother to the magician von Rothbart, and the ballet's finale: instead of the lovers simply drowning at the hand of Odette's stepmother as in the original 1877 scenario, Odette dies by drowning herself, with Prince Siegfried choosing to die as well, rather than live without her, and soon the lovers' spirits are reunited in an apotheosis.
+Aside from the revision of the libretto the ballet was changed from four acts to three—with act 2 becoming act 1, scene 2.

-By early 1895 preparations were complete, and the ballet received its première on 27 January.
-Pierina Legnani appeared in the dual role of Odette/Odile, partnered by Pavel Gerdt as Prince Siegfried, with Alexei Bulgakov as Rothbart and Alexander Oblakov as Benno.
-The production was favourably received, with most reviews in the St Petersburg press expressing approval.
+All was ready by the beginning of 1895 and the ballet had its première on 27 January.
+Pierina Legnani danced Odette/Odile, with Pavel Gerdt as Prince Siegfried, Alexei Bulgakov as Rothbart, and Alexander Oblakov as Benno.
+Most of the reviews in the St. Petersburg newspapers were positive.

-In contrast to the triumphant reception of The Sleeping Beauty, Swan Lake did not immediately secure a dominant place in the repertory of the Mariinsky Theatre.
-Between its première and the 1895–1896 season it was given only sixteen performances, and it was omitted entirely in 1897.
-Even more striking, the ballet was staged just four times across 1898 and 1899.
-For several years the work was associated exclusively with Pierina Legnani, who retained it as her preserve until her return to Italy in 1901.
-Thereafter the rôle passed to Mathilde Kschessinskaya, whose interpretations were regarded as equally distinguished as those of her Italian predecessor.
+Unlike the première of The Sleeping Beauty, Swan Lake did not dominate the repertory of the Mariinsky Theatre in its first season.
+It was given only sixteen performances between the première and the 1895–1896 season, and was not performed at all in 1897.
+Even more surprising, the ballet was performed only four times in 1898 and 1899.
+The ballet belonged solely to Legnani until she left St. Petersburg for her native Italy in 1901.
+After her departure, the ballet was taken over by Mathilde Kschessinskaya, who was as much celebrated in the rôle as was her Italian predecessor.